 And you cannot start or extend the start and end dates for any project modules beyond the scheduled project dates.
 Such as,

-- If you do not select the Make this a strict project checkbox option, the project modules can be scheduled without any date restrictions.
-Also, it is not mandatory to have a scheduled Start Date and End Date, if it is not a strict project.
+- If you do not make a project strict, the project modules can be scheduled without any date restrictions. i.e, It is not mandatory to have a scheduled Start Date and End Date, if it is not a strict project.

-Strict projects are distinct from other public and private projects in the Projects list view as they are indicated with the strict project icon.
-You cannot select dates beyond the project schedule dates in any of the date pickers, for strict projects.
+Strict projects are distinct from other public and private projects in the Projects list view as they are indicated with the icon.
+You cannot select dates beyond the project's schedule in any of the date pickers, for strict projects.
 An error message is displayed whenever you do not select a valid date range for the project modules.

 More information about strict projects